chalatz/tours/pages/links/historical-sites/west-coast.md

       caption: The imposing concrete Cross.
     - thumb: img/West_Coast/steps_to_monastery_filerimos_mod_small.jpg
       href: img/West_Coast/steps_to_monastery_filerimos_mod.jpg
-      alt: Rhodes Shore Trips, Rhodes Taxi trips
+      alt: 'The entrance to Monastery, Shore Trips in Rhodes '
-      caption: The entrance and the steps to the Monastery and to the ruins of the temple of Athena.
+      caption: The entrance and the steps to Monastery and to ruins of the temple of Athena.
     - thumb: img/West_Coast/the_monastery_of_filerimos_mod_small.jpg
       href: img/West_Coast/the_monastery_of_filerimos_mod.jpg
       alt: Rhodes Day Trips, Rhodes Taxi Trips